What Is John Henry's Net Worth?

-John Henry is an American entrepreneur, businessman and investor and sports team owner who has a net worth of $3.5 billion.
-He is notable for owning the Boston Globe, the Boston Red Sox, the Liverpool F.C. and co-owning Roush Fenway Racing.
+John Henry is an American entrepreneur, businessman, investor, and sports team owner who has a net worth of $3.5 billion.
+John Henry is notable for owning the Boston Globe, Boston Red Sox, and Liverpool F.C. and for co-owning Roush Fenway Racing.
 He earned his first fortune trading agricultural futures.
-In 1981 he launched his own firm, John W. Henry and Company.
+In 1981, he launched his own firm, John W. Henry and Company.

 Early Life

-John W. Henry II was born on September 13, 1949 in Quincy, Illinois to soybean farmers.
-Growing up, he divided his time between Illinois and Arkansas; however, due to his asthma, he moved with his family to the drier climate of Apple Valley, California when he was 15.
+John W. Henry II was born on September 13, 1949, in Quincy, Illinois.
+He is the son of soybean farmers.
+Growing up, he divided his time between Illinois and Arkansas; however, due to his asthma, he moved with his family to the drier climate of Apple Valley, California, when he was 15.
 Henry went to Victor Valley High School in Victorville.
-He attended Victor Valley College and then the University of California at Riverside as well as UC Irvine and UCLA.
-He did not graduate because he was performing on the road in two rock bands; Elysian Fields and Hillary.
+He attended Victor Valley College and then the University of California at Riverside, as well as UC Irvine and UCLA.
+He did not graduate because he was performing on the road in two rock bands, Elysian Fields and Hillary.

 Career Beginnings

-Henry first got into the world of business when he began trading soybean and corn futures so he could understand the basics of price-risk hedging for holding these items in an inventory.
+Henry first got into the world of business when he began trading soybean and corn futures, so he could understand the basics of price-risk hedging for holding these items in inventory.
 Eventually, he devised a mechanical trend trading process for managing a futures trading account.

 John W. Henry & Company